Hot Take: Your Cookware Might Be Gross… Here’s What I Use Instead

 Stews: It’s perfect for those stews that need slow, even cooking to reach the peak of flavor and tenderness.

 💡 Hot tip: If you discover a chip in the enamel, it’s best to avoid using it for those acidic foods.
-Trust me, the last thing you want is for any of that exposed iron to mess with your dish!

 If you have a nickel allergy, double-check with the manufacturer.
 Some enamel coatings are applied over stainless steel or mixed-metal cores that may contain nickel underneath.